 The Safety and Security Management Plan policy defines the systems in place to manage the safety and security of individuals, equipment, supplies, and information within WMed facilities.
-The Facilities Department, under the direction of the Chief Safety and Security Officer, systematically tests emergency response and fire safety equipment and conducts Annual Campus Safety and Security Report 7 annual fire evacuation and tornado drills.
-Annual computer-based workplace violence education is required to prepare individuals for critical incidents such as response to an active shooter.
+The Facilities Department, under the direction of the Chief Safety and Security Officer, systematically tests emergency response and fire safety equipment and conducts annual fire evacuation and tornado drills.
+Annual computer-based campus and workplace safety education is required to prepare individuals for critical incidents such as response to an active shooter.
 Emergency coordinators in each WMed facility are trained annually to assume a leadership role during emergency situations and preparedness drills.